tushar5526/tushar5526.github.io/content/til/how-to-find-the-reverse-dependency-of-a-package.md

 ... which only revealed the `libzbar0` library.

-As `vacdec` still works like a charm, installing `zbar` seems not necessary.
+As `vacdec` still works like a charm, installing `zbar` does not seem to be necessary.

 But how did `libzbar0` land on my pc?
 I could not recall installing it manually.